kai-chu/laguangesInOne/README.md

 5. Compare types
 number < atom < reference < function < port < pid < tuple < map < list < bitstring

+6. Pin operator ^
+Value of a variable

+7. big hole operator _
+Value won't be used

+Keep in mind errors in guards do not leak but simply make the guard fail: